phetsims/balloons-and-static-electricity/doc/implementation-notes.md

 As mentioned in model.md, this simulation takes liberties with regards to the physical model so that the balloon motion looks good.
 The force between two objects is calculated by<br>
 F = kq<sub>1</sub>q<sub>2</sub>/r<sup>2</sup><br>
-(see model.md for an explanaition of each variable)
+(see model.md for an explanation of each variable)

 In this simulation, the value of k is different when calculating forces between the balloon and the sweater, and the balloon and the wall. r is only in ScreenView coordinates, and q<sub>1</sub> and q<sub>2</sub> charge values